kcaisley/frida/docs/usage.md

 setting, not timing signoff: internal clock skew, decision capture, minimum pulse widths, comparator reset recovery and DAC settling still need checking.
-Other targets retain their existing timing. `input.json` records all four sequence patterns and phase offsets for each new run.
+Other targets retain their existing timing. `input.json` records all four final sequence patterns for each new run.

 `continuous_100ns` follows `docs/images/adc_sequencer_timing_100ns.tex`, with
 time measured from INIT rising: INIT is high at 0--2.5 ns; its initialization